tech-acs/crvs-smart-ig/input/pagecontent/smart_cr_card.md

 ```

 The `credentialType` parameter is required.
 This parameter restricts the request
-by high-level categories based on FHIR Resource Types such as "RegisteredBirth" or
+by high-level categories based on ACSA STD Resource Types such as "RegisteredBirth" or
 "RegisteredWedding".
-See [FHIR Resource
-Types](https://hl7.org/fhir/R4/resourcelist.html).
-Type-based filters evaluate
+See  Type-based filters evaluate
-CR cards based on the FHIR resource types within the CR card payload at
+CR cards based on the ACSA STD resource types within the CR card payload at
 `.vc.credentialSubject.fhirBundle.entry[].resource`.
 Multiple `credentialType`
 parameters in one request SHALL be interpreted as a request for CR cards
 that contain all of the requested types (logical AND).
 To maintain compatibility